-This issue is notorious because it ruins the gameplay experience of Valorant, as the framerate decrease is debilitating.
-In a fast-tempo game like Valorant, that is bound to be a huge problem.
+This issue is notorious because it ruins the gameplay experience, as the framerate decrease is debilitating.
+In such a fast-tempo title, that is bound to be a huge problem.

 This article will serve as a guide to fix the “Low Client FPS” issue in the game.

-The Causes of the “Low Client FPS” issue in Valorant
+What are the causes of the “Low Client FPS” issue in Valorant?

-The “Low Client FPS” error usually happens if there is a recording software running in the background, which overlays on top of the game.
+The “Low Client FPS” error usually happens if a recording software is running in the background, which overlays on top of the game.

 Users disproportionately affected by this error are found to be the ones with AMD graphics cards.
 The AMD Radeon software’s ‘Instant Replay’ feature is known to be the biggest offender causing this issue.

 Turning the feature off usually fixes the issue for the majority of the users.